Lady Elizabeth Baillie1

 M, #27362, b.
 26 October 1796, d.
 8 November 1862

-Sir John Campbell, 2nd Marquess of Breadalbane was born on 26 October 1796 at Dundee, Angus, Scotland.1 He was the son of Lt.-Gen. Sir John Campbell, 1st Marquess of Breadalbane and Mary Turner Gavin.1 He married Lady Elizabeth Baillie, daughter of George Baillie of Jerviswoode and Mellerstain and Mary Pringle, on 23 November 1821 at Mellerstein.1 He died on 8 November 1862 at age 66 at Lausanne, Switzerland, without issue.1
+John Campbell, 2nd Marquess of Breadalbane was born on 26 October 1796 at Dundee, Angus, ScotlandG.1 He was the son of Lt.-Gen. John Campbell, 1st Marquess of Breadalbane and Mary Turner Gavin.1 He married Lady Elizabeth Baillie, daughter of George Baillie of Jerviswoode and Mellerstain and Mary Pringle, on 23 November 1821 at MellersteinG.1 He died on 8 November 1862 at age 66 at Lausanne, SwitzerlandG, without issue.1

 On his death, all of his U.K. honours became extinct.1 He has an extensive biographical entry in the Dictionary of National Biography.3